raveintospace/RickMortyTest/README.md

 2. Separates and isolates network access logic from the presentation layer (ViewModel), adhering to the Interface Segregation Principle (ISP) and the Dependency Inversion Principle (DIP).

 -- No Repository layer to fetch characters
 The project does not use several sources to fetch characters (ie network & local cache).
 The Character's Use Case requests the fetch of characters to the datasource, without using a pass-through repository with no added logic, therefore we avoid unnecessary abstraction.
+Same applies for the other Use Cases (Detail, Location, Episode).

 The Filter layer maintains both a Repository and a Use Case to encapsulate the data source (currently static/hardcoded) and prepare for future integration with an API or local persistence, which would require source switching logic within the Repository.
 In contrast, the Character layer skips the Repository because it only uses a single, direct network data source, making a pass-through Repository an unnecessary abstraction.